hengchu/AstroTool/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 # Acknowledgements
 This application makes use of the following third party libraries:

+## INAppStoreWindow

+INAppStoreWindow is licensed under the BSD license.

 ## PureLayout

 This code is distributed under the terms and conditions of the MIT license.